 “The key to remarriage,” says Stahmann, “is that couples need to be less selfish than they used to be.
 They have to realize there’s a history of something that came before.
 They can’t indulge jealousy by cutting off contact with kids, or cut off history.”
 Selfishness, he insists, is the biggest reasons for failure of remarriage.

 “The dynamics of remarriage are fascinating,” notes Doherty.
 “We all have a lot to learn.
 Remarriage families hold the secrets to all marriage.
 Remarriage with stepchildren illuminates the divergent needs and loyalties that are always present but often invisible in original families.”

 With so much vulnerability, and the well-being of so many people at stake, prospective partners to a remarriage need a little help from others.
 “The impression of family and friends on whether this remarriage will work is important,” says Stahmann.

 Pat Love, herself in a remarriage, couldn’t be more emphatic.
 “You’ve got to do it by consensus.
 It takes a village.
 You’ve got to listen to friends.
 You’re in an altered state by way of infatuation.
 The failure factor is there, making you so fragile.”

 In fact, Stahmann contends, the opinion of family members and friend is predictive of remarriage success.
 “Friends and family know a lot.
-They know who you are.
-They knew you married, and they can see how you’re in the context of the new relationship.”
+They know who you are, and knew you married.
+They can see how you’re in the context of the new relationship.”
 The trick is to listen to them.